Euler transformation for multiple $q$-hypergeometric series from wall-crossing formula of $K$-theoretic vortex partition function: Kajihara transformation as wall-crossing formula

-The positive and the negative FI-parameter regions in \eqref{eq:Higgsvac1} correspond to two different stability conditions of the handsaw quiver variety, respectively.
-According to the D-brane construction \cite{Hanany:2003hp} and the field theoretic construction \cite{Eto:2005yh, Eto:2006pg} of the vortex moduli, the moduli space of the Higgs branch vacua $\mathcal{M}^{ (\zeta>0)}_{k,N_1,N_2}$ is isomorphic to the moduli space of $k$-vortex solutions of \eqref{eq:vortexeq}.
+The positive and negative FI-parameter regions in \eqref{eq:Higgsvac1} correspond to two different stability conditions of the handsaw quiver variety, respectively.
+According to the D-brane construction \cite{Hanany:2003hp} and the field-theoretic construction \cite{Eto:2005yh, Eto:2006pg} of the vortex moduli, the moduli space of Higgs branch vacua $\mathcal{M}^{ (\zeta>0)}_{k,N_1,N_2}$ is isomorphic to the moduli space of $k$-vortex solutions of \eqref{eq:vortexeq}.

 The Witten index for the 1d $\mathcal{N}=2$ SQM depicted by the handsaw quiver of type $A_1$ is called the {$K$-theoretic $k$-vortex partition function} for the 3d $\mathcal{N}=2$ gauge theory.
-Since the Witten index is related to an (equivariant) index of the moduli space of Higgs branch vacua of the SQM, $K$-theoretic vortex partition functions give indices of the handsaw quiver variety.
-Note that the fermion $\psi$ in the fermi multiplet corresponds to a characteristic class integrated over the handsaw quiver variety.
-This situation is analogous to the instanton case: the Witten indices for SQM depicted by the ADHM (Jordan) quiver are called $K$-theoretic instanton partition \cite{Nekrasov:2004vw, Hwang:2014uwa}, which give indices of the instanton moduli spaces.
-We will explain the geometric interpretation of the vortex partition functions in section \ref{sec:chitgenus}.
+Since the Witten index is related to an (equivariant) index of the moduli space of Higgs branch vacua of the SQM, the $K$-theoretic vortex partition functions give indices of the handsaw quiver variety.
+Note that the fermion $\psi$ in the Fermi multiplet corresponds to a characteristic class integrated over the handsaw quiver variety.
+This situation is analogous to the instanton case: the Witten indices for SQM depicted by the ADHM (Jordan) quiver are called $K$-theoretic instanton partition functions \cite{Nekrasov:2004vw, Hwang:2014uwa}, which give indices of instanton moduli spaces.
+We will explain the geometric interpretation of the vortex partition functions in Section \ref{sec:chitgenus}.

-The $K$-theoretic $k$-vortex partition function $Z^{(\zeta)}_{k}$ is evaluated by applying the supersymmetric localization formula of the Witten index \cite{Hwang:2014uwa, Hori:2014tda}.
-Then we obtain the following residue integral expression
+The $K$-theoretic $k$-vortex partition function $Z^{(\zeta)}_{k}$ can be evaluated by applying the supersymmetric localization formula for the Witten index \cite{Hwang:2014uwa, Hori:2014tda}.
+This yields the following residue integral expression: